Jumanji: The Next Level: Box office

 Jumanji: The Next Level grossed $320.3 million in the United States and Canada, and $479.7 million in other countries, for a worldwide total of $800.1 million, against a production budget of about $125–132 million.
+It was the tenth-highest-grossing film of 2019.
 Deadline Hollywood calculated that the net profit of the film was $236 million.

 In the United States and Canada, the film was released alongside Black Christmas and Richard Jewell, and was projected to gross $45–55 million from 4,227 theaters in its opening weekend.
 The film made $19.7 million on its first day, including $4.7 million from Thursday night previews.
 It went on to debut to $59.3 million, topping the box office.
 It made $26.5 million in its second weekend, finishing second behind Star Wars: The Rise of Skywalker.
 The following weekend the film made $35.3 million (a total of $59.2 million over the five-day Christmas period), then $26.5 million the next, remaining in second behind The Rise of Skywalker both times.
 After the COVID-19 pandemic closed most theaters across the U.S. and Canada in March, the film continued to play at drive-ins during the following weeks; it made $217,800 in its 24th weekend and $186,800 in its 25th weekend.
 The film passed the $800 million mark worldwide on July 7, 2020, thanks to drive-in grosses in the U.S. and theaters re-opening in other countries.